thudjek/CleanWebApiTemplate/README.md

 * In folder in which you want to create your project run `dotnet run webapi-cl`
     - add `-o "{ProjectName}"` parameter to name your project
-    - add `--database` or `-db` parameter with either "SQL Server" or "PostgreSQL" value to chose databse (SQL Server is default if no database parameter is provided)
+    - add `--database` or `-db` parameter with either "SQL Server" or "PostgreSQL" value to chose database (SQL Server is default if no database parameter is provided)

 ### Setup before running
-After project is created you can modify code, environment variables, configuration etc. to your needs, but this setup is just to get default project up and running.
+After project is created you can modify code, environment variables, configuration etc. to your needs, but this setup is just to get default solution up and running.

 * .env file with some default environment variables is provided, make sure you first uncomment variables for chosen database (this is so database docker container can run)